 And the counsel of peace shall be between them both.”’”

 a.
-Behold, the Man whose name is the BRANCH!
-We already saw this BRANCH in Zechariah 3:8, and it was a familiar title for the Messiah (Isaiah 4:2 and 11:1, Jeremiah 23:5 and 33:15).
-The BRANCH was associated with fruitfulness and life.
-Jesus used the same image when He said that He was the vine and we are the branches (John 15:5).
+Behold, the Man whose name is the Branch!
+We already saw this Branch in Zechariah 3:8, and it was a familiar title for the Messiah (Isaiah 4:2 and 11:1, Jeremiah 23:5 and 33:15).
+The Branch was associated with fruitfulness and life.
+Jesus used the same image when He said that He is the vine and we are the branches (John 15:5).

 i.
 Behold, the Man: “In the Hebrew text the prophecy begins ‘Behold the Man,’ the very words Pilate used to present the beaten Christ to the people of Jerusalem: ‘Ecce homo!’”
 (Boice).
 But in Zechariah’s vision it isn’t the humiliated Jesus we are asked to behold, it is the triumphant Jesus.